My list of a few favorite garden hacks that will save you time and money

 There are hundreds of varieties of ginger.
 Many have interesting flowers.
 Because of this and their low maintenance needs, ginger is often used in landscaping in warmer climates.

 Common Ginger is not a good flower producer.
 The plant will only produce a few flowers after 2 years.
 The plant will not produce a flower if the root is disturbed.
-So if you are going to pick some ginger root for use you will not get any flowers.
+So if you are going to pick some ginger root for use in your gavotte recipes then you will not get any flowers.

 It makes a great house plant.
 It does mind being crowded in its container or by other plants vying for light.
 In fact, ginger will do best with little and indirect light making it a perfect plant to bring life into a dark corner.